sidhuparas/WitApp/README.md

 2. A JSON response is received back with an intent (if any).
 3. The received JSON is parsed to get the actual intent and then it's showed to the user.

+<b>IMP.
+NOTE:</b> If the app is returning error code 503, you might need to wake up the cluster by clicking [here](https://app.assassinate72.hasura-app.io).

 ## What does it use?

 1. [Wit](https://wit.ai/docs/recipes#categorize-the-user-intent)